scaffino/Alba-Bridge/README.md

-# Proof-of-Concept of the ALBA Smart Contract.
+# Proof-of-Concept of the ALBA Smart Contract

 ## The ALBA Protocol
 A Proof-of-Concept implementation of the ALBA protocol, connecting the Lightning Network (LN, a layer-2 on top of Bitcoin) to Ethereum.
 It allows to verify on Ethereum (or on any other EVM-based chain) the state of a LN channel, either the current state of the channel or an upcoming update thereof.